From small packs designed for lift-access skiing to behemoths built for serious backcountry use, we found the best ski backpacks for every budget.

 The snow-safety tool compartment is accessed with two long zippers that let you peel back the entire front of the pack.
 You just grab a handle and pull apart the Velcro closure, and the zippers slide open.
 There’s a top lid with a single pocket for storing small items.

-Testers wished for a hip-belt pocket to store their cellphone, but the dual gear slings did come in handy for alpine climbing and glacier crossing.
+Testers wished for a hip-belt pocket for cellphone storage, but the dual gear slings did come in handy for alpine climbing and glacier crossing.

-The Upslope might be the perfect skinning pack.
+The Upslope ($280) might be the perfect skinning pack.
 Two ginormous hip-belt pockets swallow skins, water bottles, and snacks.
-The bellowed pockets have glove-friendly zipper pulls and overlapping zipper “garages,” meaning that your side gear stays secure and dry.
+The bellowed pockets have glove-friendly zipper pulls and overlapping zipper garages, meaning that your side gear stays secure and dry.

 The main pack bag is a teardrop design, so heavy gear sits over your hips where it belongs.
 There’s a full-featured snow-safety gear pocket, accessed via a big U-shaped front panel zipper.
 On top is a microfiber-lined goggle pouch that’s big enough to accommodate big lenses.